-It’s in the manufacturing formula of your shower tile cleaner.
 You should pick one that’s tough against stains but gentle on the surface.
-Now, some people might only thing about homemade cleaners.
+Now, some people might only think about homemade cleaners.

 - Face mask, eye & hand protection